Deltares/hydromt/docs/dev/architecture/architecture.rst

 * **Predefined catalogs** - distributed with HydroMT or plugins (e.g., ``deltares_data``, ``aws_data``) that provide standardized and ready-to-use datasets.
 * **Custom YAML catalogs** - defined by users to reference their own data sources and file structures.

+The :class:`DataCatalog` can be used through the :class:`Model` class but also standalone in your own Python scripts for data access and processing outside of a model context.

 See also:

 - :ref:`data_source_architecture`